 IDA is committed to fostering industry knowledge, education and information, and collaborates with regional and international partners to provide access to IDA experts and networking.
 Content is organized around IDA’s seven official knowledge domains, recognizing the distinct areas of professional practice used to shape dynamic cities, towns and regions around the world.
 These core domains act as a framework for urban place managers to utilize in furthering their professional careers and to aid in their work enhancing vibrant urban places.

 This summit focuses on the unique downtowns and urban districts that host universities and colleges as the backdrop to their urban spaces.
-Attendees share strategies, build partnerships, and find inspiration when coming together at this summit.
+Attendees share strategies, build partnerships and find inspiration when coming together at this summit.
 We encourage attendees to invite their partners from their respective municipalities and universities to attend the summit.
-The 2020 University & College Town Summit will be held April 1-3, 2020 in Iowa City, Iowa.
-Learn more.
+To see all upcoming events, click here.

 Interested in hosting a future event?
 Contact Carolyn Dellutri, Director of Professional Development at firstname.lastname@example.org